-"Kabiyesi too wan Oblee": Ooni of Ife attends Olamide's concert, Wizkid performs
+"Kabiyesi too wan oblee": Ooni of Ife attends Olamide's concert, Wizkid performs

 - The likes of Phyno, Wizkid, Young John, among others, showed support for Olamide as they performed with him on stage

-- However, the highlight of the event was the presence of revered Yoruba monarch Ooni of Ife at Olamide's concert
+- However, the highlight of the event was the presence of revered Yoruba monarch Ooni of Ife at Eko Hotel, the same venue Olamide's event took place

 Nigerian Indigenous singer, rapper, and owner of YBNL label Olamide Adedeji, simply known as Olamide or Baddo, had his 'Olamide Live In Concert' aka OLIC at Eko Hotel And Suites, Victoria Island, on Monday, December 23.